Guest-615695028/Guest-615695028/en/README.md

 As the second most spoken and the most widespread language after Greater Chinese, English has witnessed more than 90% of international scholar papers and about 60% of Internet content.
 However, the English-speaking world has not yet founded an official department to regulate nation-wide English usage, other than [Oxford University](https://en.wikipedia.org/wiki/Oxford_spelling).

 ## Vocabulary
+Along with spelling-to-sound discordances (~20%), the inflated vocabulary of English &ndash; largely due to the widespread use, lack of declension and degenerate conjugation (only _do, does, doing, did, done_) &ndash; is catastrophic to world learners.
-The inflated vocabulary of English, along with spelling-to-sound discordance (~20%) is catastrophic to world learner Attempts to regularise or reform the spelling of English have usually failed.
-However, Noah Webster popularised more phonetic spellings in the United States, such as flavor for British flavour, fiber for fibre, defense for defence, analyze for analyse, catalog for catalogue, and so forth.
-These spellings already existed as alternatives, but Webster's dictionaries helped standardise them in the US.[15]
-(See American and British English spelling differences for details.)
+Usually have failed attempts to regularize or reform the spelling of English.
+However, Noah Webster popularised more phonetic spellings in the United States, such as _flavor_ for _flavour_, _fiber_ for _fibre_, _defense_ for _defence_, _analyze_ for _analyse_, and _catalog_ for _catalogue_, which are also standardized.

 ### American or British words to be used?
 As there is a larger people (or *there are more persons*, as seen below) in the United States than the United Kingdom, the Internet prefer American English than British English.
 However, we are to be balanced between them.